We can help with:

 Member only guide to the Australian book industry.

-The emergence of AI tools presents both opportunities and risks to authors’ and illustrators’ professional practice, so we’ve prepared some guidelines to help you try to safeguard your work and protect your interests.
-We will review this guidance as new challenges and opportunities emerge.
+The emergence of generative AI tools presents both opportunities and risks to authors’ and illustrators’ professional practice.
+We’ve prepared some guidelines to help you try to safeguard your work and protect your interests.
+We will review this guidance periodically as best practice evolves.

-Generative AI tools such as ChatGPT and Midjourney use machine learning to generate written work or images based upon a user’s inputs, at the click of a button.
-These tools rely on training datasets to generate text and images – training datasets which include books, journals, essays, images and articles all ingested from the internet without permission from, or compensation to, creators.
+Generative AI tools such as ChatGPT and Midjourney use machine learning to generate written work or images based upon a user’s inputs.
+These tools rely on massive training datasets to generate text and images – training datasets which include books, journals, essays, images, and articles taken and used without permission from, or payment to, creators.

 Additionally, you may also want to include a ‘no AI training’ notice on the copyright or imprint page of your books.
 The US Authors Guild has provided an example of such a notice: